Large File Storage (LFS)#

 For self-hosted servers, it is important to ensure LFS support is enabled.
 This may require additional installation and configuration because LFS stores large files in a separate storage location, which requires extra server-side support management (e.g., storage, authentication, bandwidth handling).

-However, at the University of Zurich (UZH), LFS is supported on the UZH GitLab instance, with a size limit of 15 GB per project (this includes all parts of a project, i.e. repository, LFS, etc.).
-The data is stored in the Switch Cloud, which is hosted outside of UZH but remains within Switzerland, though generally the UZH data protection regulations still apply.
+At the University of Zurich UZH GitLab instance, LFS is supported, with a size limit of 15 GB per project (this includes all parts of a project, i.e. repository, LFS, etc.).
+The data is stored in the Switch Cloud, which is hosted outside UZH but remains within Switzerland, though generally the UZH data protection regulations still apply.

 Please note that GitLab is primarily intended for collaborative software development, not simply for data storage.
 UZH’s GitLab has limited disk space, and all data is deleted after 12 months of user inactivity.
 For long-term data storage, it is recommended to use OneDrive or SwitchDrive.